-There are myriad wreath styles out there, and certainly one to suit your interiors style, but for a suits-all winner we love going with classic foliage.
-Real or faux, this green display will bring natural indoors in a controlled and stylish manner.
+There are myriad Christmas wreath ideas out there, and certainly one to suit your interiors style, but for a suits-all winner we love going with classic foliage.
+Real or faux, this natural display will bring natural indoors in a controlled and stylish manner.
 Remember that you can always add natural elements into faux arrangements – simply replace when dried out.
 For wholly real displays, be sure to mist with water daily to prevent it fading from glory before its time.

 An oversized wicker basket is the perfect vessel to fill to the brim with Christmas baubles and decorations.
 Wrap with a slender wreath and then mirror this with a twin wreath above.